This article was originally published on 12 July 2021. It was updated on 26 November to include information about the new strain, B.1.1.529.

-- For scientists, it’s a constant battle to keep up with new mutations.
+- Around the world, it’s a constant battle to keep up with new mutations.

 - Here’s how they detect new strains in a bid to keep ahead of the virus.

-They are virus detectives, a global network of government scientists and academics searching for new strains of COVID-19, like the rapidly spreading Delta variant.
+These scientists are part of a global network of government scientists and academics searching for new strains of COVID-19, like this and other previous variants - like Delta.

-So how do scientists identify and track new virus variants as they arise?
+So how do scientists identify and track new COVID variants as they arise?

 Viruses are microscopic parasites that can’t survive for long outside the body of a host animal.
 As living organisms, they are much smaller than bacteria – the polio virus, for example, is 10,000 times smaller than a grain of salt.